microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0/New-MgDeviceAppMgtManagedAppRegistration.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-APPLIEDPOLICIES <IMicrosoftGraphManagedAppPolicy1[]>: Zero or more policys already applied on the registered app when it last synchronized with managment service.
+APPLIEDPOLICIES <IMicrosoftGraphManagedAppPolicy[]>: Zero or more policys already applied on the registered app when it last synchronized with managment service.
-  - `[Id <String>]`:
+  - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
   - `[CreatedDateTime <DateTime?>]`: The date and time the policy was created.
   - `[Description <String>]`: The policy's description.
   - `[DisplayName <String>]`: Policy display name.
   - `[LastModifiedDateTime <DateTime?>]`: Last time the policy was modified.
   - `[Version <String>]`: Version of the entity.

-BODYPARAMETER <IMicrosoftGraphManagedAppRegistration1>: The ManagedAppEntity is the base entity type for all other entity types under app management workflow.
+BODYPARAMETER <IMicrosoftGraphManagedAppRegistration>: The ManagedAppEntity is the base entity type for all other entity types under app management workflow.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`:
+  - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
   - `[AppIdentifier <IMicrosoftGraphMobileAppIdentifier>]`: The identifier for a mobile app.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[ApplicationVersion <String>]`: App version
-  - `[AppliedPolicies <IMicrosoftGraphManagedAppPolicy1[]>]`: Zero or more policys already applied on the registered app when it last synchronized with managment service.
+  - `[AppliedPolicies <IMicrosoftGraphManagedAppPolicy[]>]`: Zero or more policys already applied on the registered app when it last synchronized with managment service.
-    - `[Id <String>]`:
+    - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
     - `[CreatedDateTime <DateTime?>]`: The date and time the policy was created.
     - `[Description <String>]`: The policy's description.
     - `[DisplayName <String>]`: Policy display name.